codysoyland/django-qunit/README.md

 ==============
 * Qunit test directory layout

-  Extending upon the contents of the `examples` directory, we found something resembling the following works well, assuming `qunit_tests` is your base directory.
+  Extending upon the contents of the `examples` directory, we found something resembling the following works well, assuming `qunit` is your QUNIT_TEST_PATH.
   Group tests into files then folders.
 Folders can be nested.

-        * qunit_tests
+        * qunit
             * section_a
                 * test1.js
                 * test2.js